raftario/quest-hook-template/README.md

 # quest-hook-template

-A template for writing mods Quest il2cpp games in Rust using [`quest-hook`](https://github.com/StackDoubleFlow/quest-hook-rs).
+A template for writing mods for Quest il2cpp games in Rust using [`quest-hook`](https://github.com/StackDoubleFlow/quest-hook-rs).

 ## Using this template